pickkup-truck-camping-gear-accessories-overlanding-gear.jpg

 Off-Road Lighting

-If you’re traveling off road at night, a quality set of auxiliary lights are worth their weight in gold.
-We’ve used Baja Designs LP Pro series lights on all of our overland adventures and they’ve never let us down
+If you’re traveling off road at night, a quality set of auxiliary off road driving lights are worth their weight in gold.
+We’ve used Baja Designs LP Pro series lights on all of our overland adventures and they’ve never let us down, for a deep dive on off road lighting solutions check out our Buyer’s Guide to Off Road Lights

 • Baja Designs LP9 Pro* - these lights are waterproof, submersible, and at a total of 12,000 lumens they supply more than enough visibility for our purposes of night driving while overlanding (note that a cardinal rule of overland travel is to “never travel at night,” with that said, it happens and it’s good to be prepared for it).